changothy/odin-css/README.md

 # odin-css
-This project aims to replicate the reference images provided by The Odin Project by using CSS skills taught in the Foundations course.
+This project aims to replicate the <a href="https://www.theodinproject.com/lessons/foundations-landing-page">landing page</a> reference images provided by The Odin Project by using CSS skills taught in the Foundations course.

 The objective of this project is to:
 - Demonstrate CSS fundamentals